-XS 110 Introduction to Exercise Science
+EXS 110 Introduction to Exercise Science

 Designed to introduce the student to exercise science as a field of study and as a career pathway, the course emphasizes the fundamental biophysical principles of human movement and their relationship to physical activity and fitness.
-This course meets General Education Distribution Area V. Note: Previously EXSC 110.
+Note: Previously EXSC 110.
 Offered every semester.